CodeYourFuture/JavaScript-Core-3-Homework/week-1/Homework/mandatory/0-thinking-like-a-programmer/task.md

 <!-- Write your answer here -->

-try to understand what exactly the problem is. try to draw a diagram or try to explain the problem to someone else or talk to rubber duck as if considering it is someone else to better understand hat the problem is.
+try to understand what exactly the problem is. try to draw a diagram or try to explain the problem to someone else or talk to rubber duck as if considering it is someone else to better understand what the problem is.

 ## 3. What should you do if you get stuck?